Top REIT Stocks in India (2026)

 3. What are the four REITs in India?

 India previously had four listed REITs: Embassy Office Parks REIT, Mindspace Business Parks REIT, Brookfield India Real Estate Trust, and Nexus Select Trust.
-As of 2026, India has five publicly listed REITs, including Knowledge Realty Trust.
+As of 2026, there are five REITs in India, including Knowledge Realty Trust.

 4. Is it good to invest in REIT stocks?